Mature Masculine

 Balancing the Rigid Romeo

 Bring playfulness to commitment.
-Lightness helps devotion flourish and grow.
+Lightness helps devotion flourish.

 Balance devotion with freedom.
 Give space, don't cage or control behavior.

 Trust rather than control.
-Release the need for constant reassurance and proof.
+Release the need for constant reassurance.

 Remember that devotion celebrates.
-Commitment is a gift, not possession or ownership.
+Commitment is a gift, not possession.

 Love freely rather than possessively.
 Let love breathe and expand naturally.